-Rebecca Turner: Asperger Syndrome (AS) was defined relatively recently and so there are very few sleep studies of it in the scientific literature.
+Rebecca Casale: Asperger Syndrome (AS) was defined relatively recently and so there are very few sleep studies of it in the scientific literature.
 The condition is now considered a form of High-Functioning Autism and is marked by altered social interactions, restricted interests, and repetitive and stereotyped behaviors.

 My own research into Asperger Syndrome and dreams has thrown up a curiously mixed bag of results.
 On the one hand, clinical observations suggest patients have a harder time with sleep and dream recall.
 On the other hand, first-person accounts on blogs and forums suggest dream recall - and even the ability to lucid dream - is largely in line with the general population.

 On the clinical front: studies suggest that children with AS are more likely to have sleep problems, including difficulty falling asleep and frequent awakenings all night long.
 Further clinical observations suggest that patients may suffer from similar sleep disorders as autistic patients, including abnormal REM sleep and poor dream recall.